Remembrance of Earth's Past: Analysis

 Scholars and critics have identified a range of political and philosophical themes in the trilogy.

-The series’ depiction of the universe as a hostile “dark forest” has been interpreted as an allegory for China’s place in the global order and as an expression of neorealist ideas in international relations.
+The series' depiction of the universe as a hostile "dark forest" has been interpreted as an allegory for China's place in the global order and as an expression of neorealist ideas in international relations.
 According to international relations scholar Chenchen Zhang, the dark forest theory mirrors the security dilemma central to neorealism, portraying mutual suspicion, deterrence, and pre-emptive hostility as inevitable between great powers.

 The series is said to be popular among those with nationalist sentiment.
 Particularly among "techno-nationalists", The Three-Body Problem is often read as an allegory for China-United States relations, with Earth representing China and Trisolaris the United States.
-Some have drawn parallels between Luo Ji’s deterrence theory and Mao Zedong’s nuclear strategy, using the story to argue that China must remain vigilant, strengthen its military, and resist the cultural and technological dominance of rival powers.
+Some have drawn parallels between Luo Ji's deterrence theory and Mao Zedong's nuclear strategy, using the story to argue that China must remain vigilant, strengthen its military, and resist the cultural and technological dominance of rival powers.

-Polish science fiction critic Wojciech Orliński argued that the trilogy represents Liu Cixin's endorsement of concepts of world government, consequentialism as well as tacit approval of "China's surveillance and control society".
+Polish science fiction critic Wojciech Orliński, while noting that the novels are well-written, argued that the trilogy represents Liu Cixin's endorsement of concepts of world government, consequentialism as well as tacit approval of "China's surveillance and control society".
+Orliński concluded that "sometimes the greater horror will be here not what aliens do, but what people do (with the author's approval)".

-Some commentators have highlighted the series’ treatment of gender and morality.
+Some commentators have highlighted the series' treatment of gender and morality.
 Zhang notes that compassion, democracy, and empathy—often associated with femininity—are depicted in the series as weaknesses leading to decline, while masculine-coded traits such as rationality, aggression, and autocracy are valorized as necessary for survival.
 Zhang suggests this framework echoes techno-nationalist and social-Darwinist discourses that delegitimize progressive or feminist values.

-Similarly, critics have described Liu’s female characters as underdeveloped and reflective of sexist assumptions, while adaptations have been praised for reimagining them in more complex ways.
-By contrast, University of Liverpool senior lecturer Aiqing Wang contends that Liu’s work does not endorse sexism, citing its inclusion of capable female scientists and exploration of “feminised masculinity" in the third novel, though she acknowledges the persistence of traditional gender stereotypes.
+Similarly, critics have described Liu's female characters as underdeveloped and reflective of sexist assumptions, while adaptations have been praised for reimagining them in more complex ways.
+By contrast, University of Liverpool senior lecturer Aiqing Wang contends that Liu's work does not endorse sexism, citing its inclusion of capable female scientists and exploration of "feminised masculinity" in the third novel, though she acknowledges the persistence of traditional gender stereotypes.